Contributing to PDM#

 The following is a set of guidelines for contributing.

-This guideline is for new beginners of OSS.
+This section is for beginners to OSS.
 If you are an experienced OSS developer, you can skip this section.

 - First, fork this project to your own namespace using the fork button at the top right of the repository page.